inpsyde/wp-translation-downloader/docs/Configuration.md

 The `name` and `type` properties are those that normally would be defined in package's `composer.json`.

-The version is optional considering that wp.org API does not require a version to be passed, assuming latest version if that is not passed.
+The `version` property is optional considering that wp.org API does not require a version to be passed, assuming latest version if none is passed.

-In any case, all the three properties, if defined and not empty, will be used when building the API endpoint (no matter if default or customized by name/type).
+In any case, all the three properties (if defined and not empty), will be used when building the API endpoint (no matter if default or customized by name/type).